Wednesday 16 November 2016

 Fairy Terns

 Whilst walking to the North Point pairs would come up to investigate me.
-Hovering in an angelic pose right in front of me uttering a peculiarly explosive electronic sounding burp.
+Hovering in an angelic pose right in front of me, uttering a peculiarly explosive electronic sounding burp.
 Completely un-tern like and not quite in keeping with their elegant appearance

 Red-headed Bunting

 Found unknowingly by a non birder this was identified by Robbie and thus became the first for The Seychelles if it was a Red headed Bunting.
 It looks to me from the photos like an adult female in partial moult but as I have never seen one before I am circumspect about making a definite diagnosis.
 Also on reading up about this species I find that female Black headed Buntings can be virtually indistinguishable from Red-headed Buntings so until I can find someone more qualified to look at my images I have to go with Robbie's identification of which he seemed pretty convinced.
-I looked at the images I took and it would appear that the one diagnostic feature to distinguish female Red headed from female Black headed Bunting, the number of primaries visible beyond the tertials equalling four, looked to be evident on this bird.
+I looked at the images I took and it would appear that the one diagnostic feature to distinguish female Red headed from female Black headed Bunting, namely the number of primaries visible beyond the tertials equalling four, looked to be evident on this bird.

 The bunting was remarkably confiding but then virtually every bird in The Seychelles seems to be so and looking at blown up images there would appear to be no abrasion to the flight feathers or blunting of the claws which would indicate a possible formerly caged bird.